 - Clustering: it is an exploration of data used to segment it into meaningful groups (i.e., clusters) based on their internal patterns without prior knowledge of group credentials.
-The credentials are defined by similarity of individual data objects and also aspects of its dissimilarity from the rest (which can also be used to detect anomalies).
+The credentials are defined by the similarity of individual data objects and also aspects of their dissimilarity from the rest (which can also be used to detect anomalies).

 - Dimensionality reduction: there is a lot of noise in the incoming data.
 Machine learning algorithms use dimensionality reduction to remove this noise while distilling the relevant information.

 - k-means clustering